rahuman23/foundation-DSTA-NHT/docs/diyfoundation/diyfoundation.md

     ![](images/foundation-vm-ip.png)

     !!!caution
               The IP address is received from the Primary network default DHCP pool.
-Your Foundation VM\'s IP address will be different.
+Your Foundation VM's IP address will be different.

 ## Foundation Node ABC cluster